U.S. asks Germany for more military help in fight against IS

 Defence Minister Ursula von der Leyen said last week Germany might need bigger armed forces to cope with the more assertive role.

-She said an analysis into staffing and the organisation of combat forces would report in a couple of months on whether personnel levels were appropriate.
+She said an analysis into staffing and the organization of combat forces would report in a couple of months on whether personnel levels were appropriate.

 More than 3,000 personnel are currently deployed overseas and the Syria mission will raise that by up to 1,200.
 Von der Leyen also wants to send 650 troops to Mali to help the French campaign against Islamist militants there.